What we’ve experienced so far….

 Three weeks later, Ashley’s dad had a serious stroke.

 It awoke a grief neither of us had never known.
-But it could not compare to the love and support we felt from friends a family.
+But it could not compare to the love and support we felt from The Father, friends, and family.

 That was hard.